cmmarslender/nitro-exchange-rs/README.md

 A secure key exchange and encryption service built for AWS Nitro Enclaves, providing cryptographically verifiable secure communication channels.

+The browser application for this project is available in the [cmmarslender/nitro-exchange-next repo](https://github.com/cmmarslender/nitro-exchange-next).

 ## Overview

 Nitro Exchange is a Rust-based solution that enables secure key exchange and encrypted communication using AWS Nitro Enclaves for hardware-level security guarantees.
 It implements Elliptic Curve Diffie-Hellman (ECDH) key exchange with HKDF key derivation and AES-256-GCM encryption, all within the trusted execution environment of a Nitro Enclave.